MrChumley/Asclepius/README.md

 To add the planet Asclepius (and it's moon Kruel) to Kerbal Space Program (1.0.4) simply copy the contents of this folder into your KSP/GameData folder.

-Kopernicus (0.2.3) and module manager (2.6.6) .dll's are required, and included for convenience.
+Kopernicus (0.2.3) and module manager (2.6.6) .dll's are required.
 Add/update if you don't already have them.
-Shared under GNU LESSER GENERAL PUBLIC LICENSE Version 3, and CC share-alike licenses respectively.
-See included documents for additional licensing information.

 Also supports (not included):